IBM-Cloud/jpetstore-kubernetes/README.md

 1. Install [Helm](https://docs.helm.sh/using_helm/#installing-helm). (`brew install kubernetes-helm` on MacOS)

-2. Find your **Ingress Subdomain** by running `ibmcloud cs cluster-get YOUR_CLUSTER_NAME` , it will look similar to "mycluster.us-south.containers.mybluemix.net"
+2. Find your **Ingress Subdomain** by running `ibmcloud cs cluster-get YOUR_CLUSTER_NAME` , it will look similar to "mycluster.us-south.containers.mybluemix.net".

-3. Open `../helm/modernpets/values.yaml` and update the  `repository` and `hosts` lines with your namespace and Ingress Subdomain
+3. Open `../helm/modernpets/values.yaml` and make the following changes.

+    - Update `repository` and replace `<NAMESPACE>` with your Container Registry namespace.
+    - Update `hosts` and replace `<Ingress Subdomain>` with your Ingress Subdomain.

-4. Repeat the update in the `../helm/mmssearch/values.yaml` file
+4. Repeat the previous step and update `../helm/mmssearch/values.yaml` with the same changes.

 5. Next, install JPetStore and Visual Search using the helm yaml files you just created: